Insolvency & judicial corruption

 Likewise, there is widespread misuse of insolvency legislation wherein unscrupulous lawyers the corporations they act for and insolvency practitioners have been “reverse engineering” the law that is designed principally to recover assets for creditors of insolvent estates as the means of defrauding and asset stripping.
 On a similar note, Intelligence UK has investigated a number of cases where corporate and personal insolvency is being used to unlawfully deprive civilians from their democratic rights in law.
 Insolvency is being used to take away one’s standing to advance a claim for wrongdoing.
 Often the wrongdoers force insolvency upon their victims, so that the right of action, the claim or application the victim is wishing to progress, is suppressed.
 The tight to bring an action after making the insolvency order lays with the office holder in insolvency, rather than with the victim of the abuse.
 We have seen many cases where a combination of unlawful insolvency and civil restraint orders are deployed to fetter the victim’s right of access to justice, to conceal and to pervert the course of justice.
 The conduct constitutes gross human rights violations and is more widespread than most realise.

-Civil restraint orders are being deployed to suppress and prevent justice being served when in many cases there was never any legitimate jurisdiction to originate one
+Civil restraint orders are being deployed to suppress and prevent justice being served when in many cases, there was never any legitimate jurisdiction to originate one.

 The criteria set in Practice Direction 3C sets out that a limited restraint order may be made against a party who has made two or more applications or claims that are certified as “totally without merit” (“TWM”).
 The result is that the plaintiff made subject of such restraint order is precluded from making applications or claims without first obtaining permission of the judge allocated to the civil restraint order.
 More often than not, permission is refused, irrespective of the merits.